aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

   }
 }
 ```
 This file defines the data model for *ToDoList* and *ToDoItem*.
-The list is a list of items, and each item has an ID, title, and completed flag.
+The list is a list of items and each item has an ID, title, and status flag.

 ### Create a list component